BabyBoChen/Jatatable/README.md

 ## Devlog

 2022.11.02
-1. Column Width can be smaller than its text when autoColumnWidth is set to false.
+1. Column width can be smaller than its header text when autoColumnWidth is set to false.
 2. Declare a const Jatatable variable holding all of its methods as its properties.

 2022.10.31